Time to Die (1985 film): Production

-The film retakes the story of the original script, but incorporates a new key scene written by Gabriel Garcia Marquez specially for this version.
+The film retakes the story of the original script, but incorporates a new key scene written by García Márquez specially for this version.
 Triana wanted to showcase the fear of the character of Julian Moscote, the oldest brother developing the theme that worse than the fear of dying is the fear of killing.
 One week before production started, the Nobel prize winner wrote the scene in which the prostitute reads Julian his fortune in the cards.
 The film employed the same main cast of the miniseries, but added two notable Cuban actors in the roles of the major and Casildo.

 The film was a production between Colombia and Cuba, made with a budget of 300,000 dollars.
 Focine, the Colombian Institutional Company of Cinematography, gave 200,000 and el Instituto Cubano de Arte e Industria Cinematográficos, ICAIC, contributed 100,000 dollars.
 It was photographed by Cuban cameraman Mario Garcia Joya and it was edited in La Habana.
 The film was shot on location in the department of Tolima, Colombia, the director's native region, in Ambalema, Armero, Guamo, Honda, Mariquita, Natagaima, Prado, Purificación, Hacienda El Triunfo (Tolima).
 The main location was the city of Armero.
 Four months after finishing principal photography of the film, Amero was completely destroyed by the eruption of the Nevado del Ruiz.

 While working in the post-production of the film in Cuba, Jorge Alí Triana saw Ripstein's version for the first time.
 The two films are very different in style and approach.
 Ripstein's predecessor resembles more the classical American western as a revenge drama.
-Triana's film reflects more the tropical flavor that Gabriel Garcia Marquez intended.
+Triana's film reflects more the tropical flavor that Gabriel García Márquez intended.
 It is less symbolic that Ripstein's film and more of a denunciation of Latin American machismo.